Smart-Wheelchair-RRC/CrowdSurfer/src/CrowdSurfer/README.md

 1. Set the mode as "VISUALIZE".
 2. Set the dataset path, and coefficient configuration.
-3. Put processed bag files in a folder called `inference`.
-The auto generated `index.txt` should also be present in the folder.
+3. Put processed bag files in a folder called `inference`. `index.txt` should also be present in the folder.

----

-Note: This README is a work in progress, and information about other modes will be added soon.